jonlin14/drupalAssessment1/readme.md

 ##Description
 This application is a website built in Drupal.
-It serves as a site for book reviews to be palced by reviewers.
+It serves as a site for book reviews to be placed by reviewers.

 ##Technologies Used